Elliott-dev/SQLAlchemy-Project-Advanced-Data-Storage-Retrieval-Flask-/README.md

   * Converted the query results to a dictionary using `date` as the key and `prcp` as the value.

-  * Returned the JSON representation of your dictionary.
+  * Returned the JSON representation of my dictionary.

 * `/api/v1.0/stations`